GRIFFINCollaboration/griffin-dashboard/static/utilities/README.md

 This directory contains a bunch of helper functions.  `colorScales.js` contains the helpers for choosing colors along a scale; `fetchingData.js` contains the helpers that govern the main event loop; and `helpers.js` contains generic helper functions.

+##canonicalMSC.js
+Contains functions to construct the canonical MSC tables, packaged for inclusion as a node module; responsible for both the automatic generation of `/DAQ/MSC` in the ODB, and the contents of the `/canonicalMSC` page.

 ##colorScales.js

 ####`scalepickr(scale, palette)`